ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 ### roc_curves_from_test_stats

-This visualization uses the `field`, `prediction_statisticss` and `model_names` parameters.
+This visualization uses the `field`, `prediction_statistics` and `model_names` parameters.
 `field` needs to be binary feature.
-This visualization prudces a line chart plotting the roc curves for the specificed `field`.
+This visualization produces a line chart plotting the roc curves for the specified `field`.

 ![ROC Curves from Prediction Statistics](images/roc_curves_from_prediction_statistics.png "ROC Curves from Prediction Statistics")